Cecca/macaco/README.md

 The rust code is split into several small crates to speed up the compilation (crates get compiled in parallel).

 - `experiments` contains python code that preprocesses datasets and runs experiments
-- `kcmkc` is the Rust crate defining the binary to run the experiments
+- `macaco` is the Rust crate defining the binary to run the experiments
-- `kcmkc-base` is a Rust crate containing the basic data definitions
+- `macaco-base` is a Rust crate containing the basic data definitions
-- `kcmkc-sequential` is a Rust crate containing the implementation of sequential algorithms
+- `macaco-sequential` is a Rust crate containing the implementation of sequential algorithms

 ## TODO